IELTS Speaking topic - Job and career #2 - EngExam.info

 Model answer

-Looking back at that day I kind of regret not going for it.
+Looking back at that day, I somewhat regret not going for it.
 I wonder how my life would have turned out if I had taken the offer.
 Would I make a good pilot?
-It is hard to tell now, as I have been doing finance consultancy for quite some time, maybe this is my real calling after all.
+It is hard to tell now, as I have been doing finance consulting for quite some time.
+It does not sound too exciting, but I seem to be good at it.
+Maybe this is my real calling after all.

 IELTS Speaking Part 3